EO 14150: America First Policy Directive To The Secretary Of State

 This executive order establishes an “America First” foreign policy doctrine requiring State Department alignment with U.S. interests, while preserving existing agency authorities, OMB oversight, and Congressional funding control.
 Implementation details are left to the Secretary of State, with no provision for legal enforcement challenges.

-Executive Order 14150 establishes an “America First” foreign policy framework through three main provisions:
+Executive Order 14150 establishes an “America First” foreign policy framework through two main provisions:

 The order’s undefined terms like “core American interests” create interpretation challenges.
 While presidents traditionally set foreign policy priorities[3(a)], the lack of specificity could lead to: